baxter100/uk-crypto-tax/README.md

 #### Creating an appropriate trade list

 Currently **the program requires a csv file formatted in a specific way including all trades with GBP values --- see sample-trade-list.csv**.
 We used https://cointracking.info/ to obtain the necessary csv file and this is what we recommend at the moment.
-Go to https://cointracking.info/trade_prices.php and download the csv file from there (if you have an account!).
+Go to https://cointracking.info/trade_prices.php and download the csv file from there (if you have an account!). **Make sure you rename the file to trade-list.csv**.
 If you are stitching multiple lists together, make sure the trades are still in chronological order.

 #### Installing python3
 Installing Python is generally easy, and nowadays many Linux and UNIX distributions include a recent Python.
 Even some Windows computers (notably those from HP) now come with Python already installed.